Thai Green Tea: Best Easy Authentic Recipe

 What Does Green Thai Tea Taste Like?

-Tasting notes include vanilla, pandan, mint, and star anise.
+The flavor notes include vanilla, pandan, mint, and star anise, and it’s incredibly refreshing.
 People often describe green Thai tea as fruity, but I think it is more floral and herbal and sometimes spicy (like in the ginger way).

 What’s the Difference Between Green Thai Tea and Thai Tea?